Earthbound Artist

 My usual habit, after we get home from a trip, is to print just the photos I think I will use for future painting references.
 After our Lake Superior trip, I printed almost 400 photos!
 I'll be very busy this winter making 'Superior art'.

-Subscribe to Karen's Newsletter if you wish to see more travel tales, studio news updates, or notices of upcoming painting classes and exhibitions.
+Subscribe to Karen's Newsletter for exclusive early access to new work, studio news updates, travel tales, painting tips, and notices of upcoming exhibitions.

 SaveSaveSaveSaveSaveSaveSaveSaveSaveSaveSaveSaveSave